yashsahugtx/skype-docs/Skype/UCMA/creating-a-skype-for-business-bot.md

 # Creating a Skype for Business bot

-**In this article**
-Create a trusted application and a trusted application endpoint for the UC bot
-Instantiate the UCBotHost environment
-Deploy the UC bot using a Windows Service

 To create a bot that runs in Skype for Business, complete the steps in the following procedure.